Apply and adjust stroke properties

 Weight

-Use the field to select the weight of the stroke, in pixels.
-Enter a value, or focus on the field and scroll through values using your mouse or trackpad.
+Use the Weight field to select the weight of the stroke in pixels.

 Individual strokes